ANTHLD/NAO-VR-TINF18/README.md

   - Walking with the HTC VIVE TRACKER
   - Crouching with the HTC VIVE TRACKER
   - Turning with the HTC VIVE TRACKER
+  - NAO can repeat sentences from the User with the microphone of the HTC VIVE PRO